 - > Short-term prescription medications: Those medications of ten school days or less.
 The pharmacy labeled container may be used as the prescriber's order.
-A written note from the parent must also accompany the medication, stating parental permission to dispense. - > Over the counter medications: Written physician and parental authorization shall also accompany these. - ➤ Investigational new drugs: May be administered in school with written order by a licensed prescriber, written consent of the parent or guardian, and a bottle with pharmacy label.
+A written note from the parent must also accompany the medication, stating parental permission to dispense. - > Over the counter medications: Written physician and parental authorization shall also accompany these. - > Investigational new drugs: May be administered in school with written order by a licensed prescriber, written consent of the parent or guardian, and a bottle with pharmacy label.

-The MA Department of Public Health has determined that a parent, guardian/guardian-designated responsible adult shall personally deliver all medications to be administered by the school nurse.
-As a reminder, the following policies must be adhered to in order that your child can safely receive medications at school.
+The MA Department of Public Health has determined that a parent, guardian shall personally deliver all medications to be administered by the NRC program nurse.
+As a reminder, the following policies must be adhered to in order that the student can safely receive medications during program hours.

-- The Program Nurse receiving the medication shall document the quantity of the medication delivered with the parent.
-No more than thirty days (30) supply of medication for the student shall be stored at the school. - > The medication must be in a pharmacy or manufacturer labeled container.

-- > In extenuating circumstances, as determined by the school nurse, the medication may be delivered by other persons, provided, however, that the nurse is notified in advance by the parent or guardian of the arrangement and quantity of medication being delivered to the school. - ➤ All medications, including "over-the-counter" medications, will require written authorization from you and written order from your child's physician.
-These forms will be updated yearly. - For short-term medications, i.e., those requiring administration for ten school days or fewer, the pharmacy labeled container may be used in lieu of the physician's order; if the nurse has a question, she may request a physician's order. - ➤ Where possible, all unused, discontinued, or outdated medications shall be returned to the parent/guardian and return appropriately documented.
-If the parent is unable to pick up medications, such medications may be destroyed with parental consent by the nurse in accordance with any applicable policies of the Mass Dept. of Public Health.
+- The program nurse receiving the medication shall document the quantity of the medication delivered with the parent.
+No more than thirty days (30) supply of medication for the student shall be stored at the school. - > The medication must be in a pharmacy or manufacturer labeled container. - ➤ In extenuating circumstances, as determined by the program nurse, the medication may be delivered by other persons, provided, however, that the nurse is notified in advance by the parent or guardian of the arrangement and quantity of medication being delivered to the program. - All medications, including "over-the-counter" medications, will require written authorization from the parent / guardian and written order from the student's physician.
+These forms will be updated yearly. - For short-term medications, i.e., those requiring administration for ten school days or fewer, the pharmacy labeled container may be used in lieu of the physician's order; if the nurse has a question, she may request a physician's order. - ➤ Where possible, all unused, discontinued, or outdated medications shall be returned to the parent/guardian and returned and appropriately documented.
+If the parent / guardian is unable to pick up medications, such medications may be destroyed with parental consent by the nurse in accordance with any applicable policies of the Mass Dept. of Public Health.
 All medications shall be returned at the end of the school year. - The policy will continue for those students who require emergency medications (i.e. Diastat) to be stored in their backpacks during van transport.
-However, the medication shall be checked and documented by the nurse upon arrival and departure. - ➤ Private duty nurses, who travel on the van to school with individual students, must give all medications discrepancy upon arrival; the student's parents shall be notified immediately to the North River Collaborative Program Nurse to be secured during program hours.
+However, the medication shall be checked and documented by the program staff upon arrival and departure. - ➤ Private duty nurses, who travel on the van to/from school with individual students, must give all medication discrepancies upon arrival; the student's parent/guardian shall be notified immediately to the NRC Program Nurse to be secured during program hours.